List of The Shield characters: Emolia Melendez

-Emolia is a single mother, with a special needs son named Sebastian, and a longtime informant for Vic Mackey.
+Emolia is a single mother, with a special needs son named Sebastio, and a longtime informant for Vic Mackey.
 Emolia witnessed Curtis Lemansky steal a kilo of heroin.
 Captain Monica Rawling (Glenn Close) had originally ordered an IAD investigation into Vic to prove he was clean, and in the last episode of season 4, she visits her IAD assistant, with Emolia in attendance.
 Emolia reveals Lem took the heroin, and makes a comment revealing she has no real loyalty to any officer, just whoever has the money (this meeting leads to Lieutenant Jon Kavanaugh, the assistant's boss, into his season 5 investigation into the Strike Team.)

 She remained Vic's informant for six months, giving him information and accepting his favors for her son.
 Vic became attached to her, expressed a wish for her to leave the informant business, and offered to help her find work elsewhere, but ultimately he discovered she was also serving as an informant for IAD Lieutenant Jon Kavanaugh.
 Vic managed to get her alone and threatened her to not reveal any more information.
 Emolia was nearly killed in a Salvadoran grenade manufacturing plant during a sting and later expressed regret to Vic for betraying Lem.
 When Lemansky accepted a deal, Kavanaugh's investigation disintegrated.
 In the aftermath, Emolia tried to convince Vic to accept her as an informant once again.
 Vic, however, would not be persuaded and, after using her services one last time to obtain information about the Salvadoran mob's current operations, he cut all ties to her.

 In Season 6, Emolia returned to the lives of the Strike Team when Kavanaugh fed her a false story in exchange for witness protection, hoping to frame Vic for Lemansky's murder.
 However, Dutch disproved Emolia's story, after discovering that Kavanaugh and Emolia had never met at the place they had described.
 Although Emolia was about to retract her testimony after a lecture from Claudette and a promise of protection, but a guilt ridden Kavanaugh entered the interrogation room and confessed to feeding Emolia the story and to planting evidence in Vic's apartment.
 Despite this, Emolia was placed in witness protection.

 Later in Season 6, Vic commented to Shane that, although Salvadoran drug lord Guardo Lima was aware that Emolia was "snitching", Guardo chose not to kill her in order to stay off the Strike Team's radar.